 Focus on success

-Often if I go to the practice range to work on the weak parts of my game, I spend fifteen minutes at the end playing my best shot or playing a shot which brought me victory last weekend.
+Often if I go to the practice range to work on the weak parts of my game, I spend fifteen minutes, in the end, playing my best shot or playing a shot that brought me victory last weekend.
 That gets me back in a positive mindset where I enjoy my golf.

 Golf mindset tips conclusion

-I find developing a healthy mental attitude one of the best parts of golf.
+I find developing a healthy mental attitude one of the best tips to improve golf.
 Do it well, and you will enjoy your game more.
 I also see it has positive effects on other parts of life.
-If you can cope with making a terrible shot, on a windy day, while playing with Jo who is a supercilious guy at the best of times and is a better golfer than you, then you can cope with anything!
+If you can cope with making a terrible shot on a windy day while playing with Joe, who is a supercilious guy at the best of times and is a better golfer than you, then you can cope with anything!